mwvoss/MRI-lab-classes/PSY6280-2020-FA2020/practical_spatial-normalization.md

 * Menu options: File -> Add standard
 * Compare the `MNI152_T1_2mm.nii.gz` to `MNI152_T1_1mm.nii.gz`
     * which reference should we use for our T1 image?
-    * what orientation is the standard?  use the "i" button underneath the `File` menu to see metadata in the image header
+    * what orientation is the standard?  use the `i` button underneath the `File` menu to see metadata in the image header
 </br>